Tunisia: Emerging Identities in North Africa

 Southern Excursion: Kairawan and the Sahara

-This five-day excursion acquaints students with the country’s heartland and allows them to experience the juxtaposition of traditional culture and the modern influences of globalization.
+This seven-day excursion acquaints students with the country’s heartland and allows them to experience the juxtaposition of traditional culture and the modern influences of globalization.

 In Kairawan, the first Muslim settlement built after the conquering of North Africa in the 7th century, Islamic and Arab presence is still strong.
 A highlight of the excursion is visiting the “Libyan” market in the town of El Jem; the market is a storehouse of products and commodities from all over the world, which serves as a testimony to the mercantile dimension of globalization.
 El Jem boasts the third largest Roman amphitheater in the world.

 On the island of Djerba, students visit Turkish and Spanish ribats (seafront forts), Africa’s oldest synagogue, and a Talmudic school in the hara kebira (Jewish quarter).
 Students discuss with the local rabbi and residents challenges related to maintaining their faith in an overwhelmingly Muslim region.

 En route from Djerba, students visit troglodyte dwellings and traditional Berber mountain villages, used as the set for the planet Tatooine in the Star Wars movies.
 In Douz, an oasis in the Sahara dunes, students spend time at a cybercafé to observe how the Internet is affecting the lives of ordinary Tunisians, particularly youth.